AntonioAPDL/antonio-aguirre.github.io/README.md

 - **Rate limiting (403/429):** The script backs off and shows a warning.
 Increase `data-refresh-min` if needed.
 - **Offline:** The status line reports offline and retries when the connection returns.
 - **Unexpected response:** A schema or JSON error will show a warning; verify the endpoint.
+- **Threshold units:** Thresholds are assumed to be in the same units as the USGS parameter.
+NOAA flood thresholds are typically stage (feet), while parameter `00060` is discharge (cfs).
+If you want exact discharge thresholds, derive them from the USGS rating curve or switch to parameter `00065` (gage height).